The scenery is offered as a single product for FSX and Prepar3D v3 or v4.

 NOTE: BluePrint sceneries are not compatible with FSX or Prepar3D animated service vehicles

-FSX and Windows XP, Vista, 7, 8 or 10 (All versions) or Lockheed Martin Prepar3D v3 and Windows 7, 8 or 10 (All versions).
+FSX and Windows XP, Vista, 7, 8 or 10 (All versions) or Lockheed Martin Prepar3D v3 or v4 and Windows 7, 8 or 10 (All versions).
 FSX and Prepar3D must be set to display the default terrain elevation mesh with 5 meters or better resolution for the scenery to display properly (1 meter resolution is recommended).
 Our scenery has not been tested with third-party terrain elevation mesh add-ons and the use of the scenery with such add-ons is not recommended.

 Note: No significant frame-rate degradation was observed in full-screen mode when using the hardware specified above as “fully tested”.